skyflowapi/skyflow-react-js/README.md

 import Skyflow from 'skyflow-js';

 <FileRenderElement
-  skyflowID= 'string' // Required, skyflow id of the file to be render column= 'string'    // Required, column name of the file to be render table= 'string'     // Required, table name of the file to be render
+  id= 'string'        // Required, id that can passed to the element, it should be unique. skyflowID= 'string' // Required, skyflow id of the file to be render column= 'string'    // Required, column name of the file to be render table= 'string'     // Required, table name of the file to be render